 The best time to install our LBB is early in the season, after some weed growth has started (killing newly germinated seeds).
 Then remove before July and you shouldn’t have any weeds in that area for the rest of the summer.

-We do recommend that they are used in a minimum of 3 feet of water if intended to be walked on.
+We do recommend that they are used in a minimum of 3 feet of water if it is intended to be walked on.
 This product is designed to work best in areas that are of good swimming depth.
 We also look at it this way, put it in early and take it out 4 weeks later.
 Then it doesn’t matter if anyone is walking in that area.

-Usually 1 day depending on how many you need.
+Usually, 1 day depending on how many you need.

-This product is designed to be installed in late May and removed in late June (4 weeks), in 3 to 10 feet of water, with low to moderate water activity.
+It is designed to be installed in late May and removed in late June (4 weeks), in 3 to 10 feet of water, with low to moderate water activity.

 Benthic barriers have good and bad things associated with them.

 The good– a benthic barrier will kill 100% of the weeds they are covering, they are the best way to control weeds exactly where you want, and they don’t use chemicals.